jeffersonfparil/weedomics/glyphosate_resistance_seau/glyphosate_resistance_seau.md

 write.table(out, file="gudmc_summary_results.csv", row.names=F, col.names=T, sep=",", quote=F)
 ```

+### gudmc

+Across SE Australia:
-**MAJOR RESULT:** Across SE Australia, **standing genetic variation** is the source of glyphosate resistance, and **shared ancestry** is the predominant source of this genetic variation, and the migration of resistance alleles across populations is unlikely.
+- **standing genetic variation** is the source of glyphosate resistance,
+- **shared ancestry** is the predominant source of this genetic variation, and
+- migration of resistance alleles across populations is unlikely.

 Let's plot these results for some population pairs: